nerdschoolbergen/javascript-best-practices/exercise-2/README.md

 :question: What do you think the output of this code will be?

 :pencil2: Try typing it into the `exercise-2.js` file and run it in using Node.js.

+# 1.1.2 - Strict equality

+:book: We can perform a strict equality comparison using `===`.
+The strict equality operator has two conditions.
+In order to match, operands need to:
+- be of the _same type_
+- have the same value

+:pencil2: Modify the `areEqual` function to use `===` unstead of `==`.

+:question: What do you think the output of this code will be after replacing the comparison operator?

+:pencil2: Try running the code again using Node.js.

+:book: Because we are trying to compare a number (`0`) and a boolean (`false`), the strict equality comparison returns `false`.

+:exclamation: **Best practice #3:** Always use strict equality instead of loose equality to prevent unintended behaviour

+# 1.1.3 - Linting rules for equality